ErikPohl444/dynamic_assignment/README.md

 # Dynamic_Assignment

+> [!WARNING]
+> This code attempts to find and delete a pycache file for a shared state module.
+> This is the "secret sauce" which allows repeated different "import froms" the same module.
+> If you don't like this behavior, turn away!

 Currently contains one class: write_configs and a demo usage in dynamic_assignment.py.
 The class accepts as contructor params:
 - A file name for a Python module containing variables to be imported